How to Get Survey Completion Rate of Over 80% (A Real Study)

 There are a few things to keep in mind while carrying out a survey that will prevent you from failure.
-One of them is ensuring you get a satisfactory survey completion rate.
+One of them is ensuring you get a satisfactory survey completion rate and response rate.
 The lower your completion rate is, the smaller your survey sample, which – in turn – will impact your data's validity.

 There is a notable drop in the average completion rate with each additional question:

 It probably doesn't come as a surprise that the number of questions asked directly impacts the survey completion rate.
 The more questions your survey includes, the lower the average completion rate.